 This vehicle is a category G, always follow this age recommendation: A person under 16 years old should never operate this vehicle.

-Passenger on 2-UP models should be 12 years old or more and must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle.
+Passenger on 2-UP models must be capable of keeping his feet on the footrests and his hands on grab handles at all times when seated on this vehicle.

 This vehicle is for recreational use by experienced operators only.